- About This Product

 Our 6.7L EGR Cleaning Kit without a crankcase vent filter for the '07.5-'12, 6.7L Cummins diesel engine is designed for the do-it-yourselfer who is handy with basic tools and doesn't want to pay dealer prices to have this maintenance done.

 Cummins 6.7L owners are aware that there is a service required at the 67,500 mile interval: change the crankcase vent filter, clean the exhaust gas recirculation (EGR) valve, and EGR cooler assembly.

 If you price these parts over-the-counter at Mopar the cost is $180 plus $40 for the cleaning solution.

 We would suggest using the Cummins equivalent parts for the gaskets and filter that are needed and we'd also suggest using "Purple Power" as your cleaning solution.
 The folks at Truck Trend magazine did a comparison of several cleaners and Purple Power was their winner.
 They found the Mopar cleaner to be one of the least effective.

-This Geno's Garage 6.7L EGR Cleaning Kit contains the following:
+This Geno's Garage 6.7L EGR Cleaning Kit without filter contains the following:

 - (2) EGR valve gaskets

 - (3) Cooling system O-Rings

 - (1) Airhorn gasket